Timothy Leary: Dissension over studies

-The Concord conclusions were contested in a follow-up study on the basis of time differences monitoring the study group vs. the control group and differences between subjects re-incarcerated for parole violations and those imprisoned for new crimes.
+The Concord conclusions were contested in a follow-up study on the basis of time differences monitoring the study group vs. the control group and differences between subjects reincarcerated for parole violations or for new crimes.
 The researchers concluded that statistically only a slight improvement could be attributed to psilocybin, in contrast to the significant improvement reported by Leary and his colleagues.
 Rick Doblin suggested that Leary had fallen prey to the halo effect, skewing the results and clinical conclusions.
 Doblin further accused Leary of lacking "a higher standard" or "highest ethical standards in order to regain the trust of regulators".
 Ralph Metzner rebuked Doblin for these assertions: "In my opinion, the existing accepted standards of honesty and truthfulness are perfectly adequate.
 We have those standards, not to curry favor with regulators, but because it is the agreement within the scientific community that observations should be reported accurately and completely.
 There is no proof in any of this re-analysis that Leary unethically manipulated his data."

 Leary and Alpert founded the International Federation for Internal Freedom (IFIF) in 1962 in Cambridge, Massachusetts, to carry out studies in the religious use of psychedelic drugs.
 This was run by Lisa Bieberman (now known as Licia Kuenning), a friend of Leary.
 The Harvard Crimson called her a "disciple" who ran a Psychedelic Information Center out of her home and published a national LSD newspaper.
 That publication was actually Leary and Alpert's journal Psychedelic Review and Bieberman (a graduate of the Radcliffe Institute for Advanced Study at Harvard, who had volunteered for Leary as a student) was its circulation manager.
 Leary's and Alpert's research attracted so much attention that many who wanted to participate in the experiments had to be turned away.
 To satisfy the curiosity of those who were turned away, a black market for psychedelics sprang up near the Harvard campus.